rctcwyvrn/rctcwyvrn.github.io/posts/2019-07-13-intro_crypto.md

 The magical keys come from the magical land of mathematics, and range from points on curves to matrices to prime numbers.
 The most famous of them all is RSA.
-I am hesitant to even mention RSA because despite its fame and success during it's time, [it is now extremely dangerous](https://blog.trailofbits.com/2019/07/08/fuck-rsa/).
+I am hesitant to even mention RSA because despite its fame and success during it's time, [it is now extremely dangerous to actually implement](https://blog.trailofbits.com/2019/07/08/fuck-rsa/).
 The one you should use is Elliptical Curve Cryptography.

 So everything should be fine now right?